 TRAVEL & ADVENTURE

-Bridal shower themes are especially fun when you can tie them in with the couple’s interests.
-In this case, throwing a travel-themed shower is perfect for the bride/couple who is getting excited about the honeymoon.
+Themes are especially fun when you can tie them in with the couple’s interests.
+In this case, throwing a travel-themed shower is perfect for the bride/groom/couple who is getting excited about the honeymoon.
 See if there is a way to pay tribute to their favorite travel spot in your party planning.
 Use vintage luggage, old travel books, and funky cameras as table centerpieces.
 Feature photos throughout the venue of the couple’s actual travels together.
 If they’ve included anything on their registry that is travel-related, encourage guests to purchase these items so the love birds can use them on their honeymoon.